tweag/nickel/doc/manual/typing.md

 anonymous functions, telling us it is expected to return a boolean.
 What's more, we just had to give the top-level annotation `List Num`.
 Nickel performs type inference, so that you don't have to write the type for `filter`, the filtering function nor the list.
-Although there's a twist about type inference and polymorphism (see the [dedicated section](#Polymorphism)), but we'll come back to this later.

 **Take-away**: Nickel takes an hybrid approach to typing that mixes both static typing and dynamic typing.
 The default is dynamic typing.
 The static typechecker kicks in when using a type annotation `exp : Type`.
 This delimits a typed block.
 Nickel has type inference, sparing you writing unnecessary type annotations.

-Now, let us have a quick tour of the type system.

 ## Type system

+Let us now have a quick tour of the type system.
 The basic types are:

 - `Dyn`: the dynamic type.
 This is the type given to most expressions outside of a typed block.
 A value of type `Dyn` can be pretty much anything.